-Institutional Credit Strategies is our asset management platform that invests in performing credits, including leveraged loans, high-yield bonds, private credit/bespoke financing and investment grade credit via CLOs, aircraft securitization vehicles, CBOs and other customized solutions for clients.
+Institutional Credit Strategies is our asset management platform that invests in performing credits, including leveraged loans, high-yield bonds, private credit/bespoke financing and investment grade credit via CLOs, aircraft securitization vehicles, CBOs, structured alternative investment solutions, commingled products and other customized solutions for clients.

-AUM for Institutional Credit Strategies are generally based on the amount of equity outstanding for CLOs and CBOs (during the warehouse period), the par value of the collateral assets and cash held for CLOs and CBOs (after the warehouse period), and adjusted portfolio appraisal values for the aircraft collateral within the securitization vehicles.
+AUM for Institutional Credit Strategies are generally based on the amount of equity outstanding for CLOs and CBOs (during the warehouse period), the par value of the collateral assets and cash held at CLOs and CBOs (after the warehouse period), and adjusted portfolio appraisal values for the aircraft collateral within the securitization vehicles.
 AUM also includes the net asset value of other investment vehicles within the strategy.
 However, AUM are reduced for any investments in CLOs and securitization vehicles held by our other funds.
 Management fees for Institutional Credit Strategies generally range from 0.25% to 0.50% annually of AUM.
-For the third quarter of 2022, Institutional Credit Strategies had an average management fee rate of 0.39% net of rebates on cross-investments from other funds we manage.
+For the first quarter of 2023, Institutional Credit Strategies had an average management fee rate of 0.40% net of rebates on cross-investments from other funds we manage.

 Given market pressures, average fee rates in our Institutional Credit Strategies business decreased in line with the broader market trends.
-We continue to issue new CLOs and reset older CLO vintages, which extends the duration of our AUM and we believe may lead to enhanced returns to our investors.
+We continue to issue new CLOs and reset older CLO vintages, which extend the duration of our AUM and we believe may lead to enhanced returns to our investors.